westwardfishdme/COMP170-study-repository/readme.md

 - Use functions as a way to reduce repeated patterns of code.
 - Name your functions and parameters accurately, avoid vague naming schemas.
 - If possible, give your functions a return type, being able to pass variables into functions and printing out the result of a function is a very useful skill and tool that will be important in your journey.
-In my example program, I show how this is done to eloquently print out a user's name and greet them with using only a function.
+In my [example program](rock_paper_scissors_example/), I show how this is done to store the result of the computer randomly choosing an index to return a string.

 #### Don'ts
 - Write functions that aren't used in your program; this is called 'dead code' and is considered a waste of resources.